Józef Glemp

-Józef Glemp (18 December 1929 – 23 January 2013) was a Polish cardinal of the Roman Catholic Church.
+Józef Glemp (18 December 1929 – 23 January 2013) was a Polish cardinal of the Catholic Church.
 He was Archbishop of Warsaw from 1981 to 2006, and was elevated to the cardinalate in 1983.
+He assumed the title of Primate of Poland following Stefan Wyszyński's death.

 Biography

 Early life and ordination

 Józef Glemp was born in Inowrocław on 18 December 1929 as a son of Kazimierz Glemp and Salomea Kośmicka, and was baptized the same day.
 His father had participated in the Greater Poland Uprising from 1918 to 1919.
 Józef studied at the seminaries of Gniezno and Poznań, but his education was interrupted by the World War II; he and his siblings were slave laborers during the Nazi occupation of Poland.
 Glemp was ordained to the priesthood on 25 May 1956 by Bishop Franciszek Jedwabski.
 Glemp was of German descent on his father's side.
 On a visit to Scotland, he claimed Scottish descent on his mother's side.

 Early service

 Between 1956 and 1959, Glemp was involved in the education of incurable youth and children in Mielżyn and Witkowo.
 He also taught religion classes in Wągrowiec, Miasteczko Krajeńskie, and Polska Wieś.

 After two years of pastoral service in Poznań, Glemp was sent to Rome in 1958 to study canon law at the Pontifical Lateran University, earning his doctorate in utroque iure in 1964, with a thesis on: De evolutione conceptus fictionis iuris.
 After his practicum he was given the title of Advocate of the Roman Rota.
 He attended a course in stylistic Latin at the Pontifical Gregorian University and also finished his studies in ecclesial administration.